 Sometimes we ignore the small towns around us because they don't seem like they have much to offer.
 Williston has a population of about 2,000 people.
 It's not somewhere I would typically visit or even be interested in.
 What drew us to this city are the unique spots we heard about.
-It's about two hours away from Orlando but you can do all of these in a day.
+Read more to find out about all of the things you can do on a short day trip from Orlando to Williston, Florida.

 Florida has so many springs but this one is definitely the most unique due to its location.
 To get to it you have to walk down a flight of stairs into a cave.
 The cave is illuminated by a hole at the very top that lets in natural light.
 The water is so clear that you can almost see the bottom right as you enter.
 While you're swimming around exploring the cave, there are small fish swimming right next to you.
 In order to get access to this spring you must either snorkel or scuba dive.
 There's an option to rent snorkeling gear for $10 and scuba gear for $40.

 Make sure to get there early so that you don't have to wait too long for your time in the cave.
 You can only be down there for two hours max so make the most out of it.
 The water is freezing cold (72 degrees year round) so if you're expecting something sunny and tropical then this isn't for you.
 It's definitely a spot to go to for those who crave adventure and something new.
 Admission is $15 person ($20 on weekends and holidays).
 For more information visit their website www.devilsden.com/home.html